omidzargham/2016-election-poll-analysis/README.md

 Part 4- exploration of election results dataset

 Part 5- comparison of polls and results

+## Directory Structure

+Datasets are in the /data directory.

+Pandas dataframes used inbetween notebooks are in the /results directory.

+Plots are saved in the /fig directory.

+## Usage

 To run, clone the repo and issue the following commands: